-These condensed interim consolidated financial statements are for the six-month periods ended 30 June 2022 and 2021 and are presented in United States Dollars ("USD" or "\$"), which is the functional currency of the Parent Company.
+These condensed interim consolidated financial statements are for the six-month periods ended

+United States Dollars ("USD" or "\$"), which is the functional currency of the Parent Company.
 They have been prepared in accordance with IAS 34 'Interim Financial Reporting'.

 These condensed interim consolidated financial statements do not include all of the information required in annual consolidated financial statements in accordance with International Financial Reporting Standards ("IFRS") and should be read in conjunction with the consolidated financial statements for the year ended 31 December 2021.
 However, selected explanatory notes are included to explain events and transactions that are significant to an understanding of the changes in the Group's financial position and performance since the last annual financial statements.